comp413-2017/RDFS/README.md

 # Development
 1. Install [Virtualbox](https://www.virtualbox.org/).
 Works with 5.1.
 2. Install [Vagrant](https://vagrantup.com/).
 Works with 1.8.5.
+3. Clone the repo: `git clone https://github.com/Rice-Comp413-2016/Rice-HDFS.git`
+4. `cd Rice-HDFS`
-3. `vagrant up` (takes 17 minutes from scratch for me)
+5. `vagrant up` (takes 17 minutes from scratch for me)
    - I (Stu) had to "sudo" these commands
    - Make sure to do this from the repo directory (otherwise it asks for vagrant install)
-4. `vagrant ssh`.
+6. `vagrant ssh`.
-5. You should be in the development environment.
+7. You should be in the development environment.
 Things to know:
    - The username is `vagrant` and the password is `vagrant`.
    - The machine has 1G of memory allocated.
 Change Vagrantfile if you need more.